winglang/wing/libs/wingsdk/CONTRIBUTING.md

 However, some of the code in the Wing SDK is either:

 1. Not compatible with JSII, OR
-2. Does not need to be made available to other languages because the code is not needed for writing preflight code.
-For example, inflight clients used to interact with resources at runtime need to be written on a per-language basis in order to avoid performance overheads.
-Likewise, simulator implementations do not need to be exported.
+2. Does not need to be made available to other languages because it is an implementation detail.
+For example, code for simulating resources.

 So by convention, any TypeScript files that should not be compiled by JSII should be re-exported to parent directories by files named `exports.ts`, while all other TypeScript files should be re-exported by files named `index.ts`.
 For example: